ICE-SEARCH: A Language Model-Driven Feature Selection Approach: Introduction

-Hence, we introduce ICE-SEARCH, a FS methodology that integrates the in-context learning capabilities of language models~\cite{ICL_Survey} with an evolutionary algorithmic framework.
-Our method involves engaging the LM in diverse roles, asking it to identify crucial features for a specific downstream task, and providing the LM with feedback on the performance of both effective and ineffective feature sets, measured in terms of training and validation accuracies of 10-fold cross-validation(CV).
-We also discover that during evolutionary in-context training, there is an enhancement in the model's ability to uncover a set of high-quality feature combinations.
-At the time of submitting this manuscript, our research appears to be the first to explore the potential of LMs in this context.

-To demonstrate the efficacy of our approach, we analyze the performance of ICE-SEARCH on three critical tasks--stroke prediction, cardiovascular disease prediction, and diabetes prediction--using three increasingly complex datasets.
-Each of these diseases is among the leading causes of morbidity and mortality worldwide, carrying substantial risks of severe health complications, long-term disability, and death.
+Hence, based on the success of EC-based FS approaches and LLM as the cross-over operator, we introduce ICE-SEARCH, an FS methodology that integrates the in-context learning (\cite{Brown2020LanguageMA}) and role-playing capabilities of language models with an evolutionary algorithmic framework.
+Our method involves engaging the LLM in diverse roles, asking it to identify crucial features for a specific downstream task, and providing the LLM with feedback on the performance of both effective and ineffective feature sets via in-context few-shot prompting, measured in terms of training and validation accuracies of 10-fold cross-validation(CV).
+Our method improves on traditional feature selection algorithms by merging evolutionary computation with pre-trained knowledge from a large language model.
+This integration helps us identify important features with improved global search capabilities and validate them without assuming data distribution or requiring a comprehensive understanding of the data structure.
+To demonstrate the efficacy of our approach, we analyze ICE-SEARCH's performance on the tasks of MPA: stroke prediction, cardiovascular disease prediction, and diabetes prediction- using three increasingly complex datasets.

-We demonstrate that ICE-SEARCH consistently outperforms the existing FS methods in stroke prediction and diabetes prediction, and can be easily adapted to improve its performance on cardiovscular disease prediction whose dataset suffers from a discrepancy between training/valitaion and testing distribution.
-More interestingly, our empirical studies show that ICE-SEARCH is robust against poor population initialization and converges rapidly.

 We summarize our contributions below: